johnlee81282/Robotic-and-Autonomous-Systems/README.md

 # Robotic-and-Autonomous-Systems
 Three Projects: (i) Speed Control (ii) Navigation (iii) Autonomous Soccer Car

+## Overview
+This repository contains the full implementation, control logic, and evaluation criteria for three robotic and autonomous systems projects.
+Each project focuses on a different core robotics challenge, including feedback control, high-speed navigation, and autonomous perception and decision-making.

 ## Project 1: Speed Control
 Our car must travel along: (i) a straight path, (ii) uphill, and (iii) downhill at approximately 4 ft/sec.
 We allow a 2% margin of error for the straight path and 10% for